ozdemirburak/skyscanner-php/README.md

 This is an unofficial PHP SDK for the [Skyscanner API](https://skyscanner.github.io/slate/) to support Flights, Car Hire, Hotels, Localisation, and Places services.

 Currently, all of the services are implemented.
-Also tested properly all off the services except the Hotels one since could not find any valid API keys, and had no luck with contacting anyone from Skyscanner.
+Also tested all off the services except the Hotels one since could not find any valid API keys, and had no luck with contacting anyone from Skyscanner.

 ## Install